-The next item again is the same as the first, except now we add the Top (t) parameter which tells MediaLab that you want the buttons to start at a specific distance from the top.
+The next item again is the same as the first, except now we add the top parameter which tells MediaLab that you want the buttons to start at a specific distance from the top.
 With this, you can move the buttons up or down as much as you like.
-Note that you can use the Top and Width parameters together to create a horizontal scale at a specified height.
-Click Continue, or press the spacebar to see the item.
+Note that you can use the top and width parameters together to create a horizontal scale at a specified height.
+Click Continue, or press the space bar to see the item.